Speaker deadline has past. We are currently reviewing the applicants and will be announcing final choices soon. Thanks!

-You’re applying to speak at a WordCamp?
-Great!
+Did you miss the application window?
+Please consider us for next year.
 We appreciate you offering to share your WordPress knowledge with the WordPress community.
-Here are some things to keep in mind when filling out the speaker application:
+Here are some things to keep in mind when preparing:

 - Yes, you can!
 Whether you’re a user, designer, or developer, WordCamp is an event where you can share what you’ve learned about WordPress and how you’re working with it.